 The Company's activities are dependent on sufficient availability of liquidity.
 We have some overdraft lines with major local banks.
-These lines are committed on a short term by nature and, therefore, no guarantee can be given that these lines will be extended.
+These lines are committed to on a short term by nature and, therefore, no guarantee can be given that these lines will be extended.
 However, all lines have been prolonged over the previous years and there is no imminent reason to assume that these lines will not be extended in the foreseeable future.

-COUNTRY RISKS, POLITICAL, COMMUNITY AND FISCAL INTERVENTION
+COUNTRY RISKS, POLITICAL, COMMUNITY & FISCAL INTERVENTION

 The Company's operations and projects span numerous countries, some of which have more complex, less stable political or social climates and consequently higher country risk.
 Political risks include changes in laws, taxes or royalties, expropriation of assets, currency restrictions or renegotiation of, or changes to, leases of property and permits.
 Similarly, communities in certain regions may oppose activities for various reasons.
 Any of these factors could have an adverse impact on the Company's profitability in a certain geographic region or at certain operations.
-However, so far the Company has not experienced those problems.
+The military conflict in Ukraine since February 2022 is clearly leaving its mark on the global economy.
+The European Union and its partners have imposed numerous sanctions against Russia - further sanctions cannot be ruled out at present.
+Furthermore, risks are to be expected, especially in connection with supply chains, with a view to sales markets or against the background of existing risks from cyber attacks.